Signs of developmental delay in children

 As children approach school age, there are certain developmental milestones that they should typically reach.
 Here are some signs of delays in 5-year-olds that may indicate a need for further evaluation:

-• If your child has difficulty understanding or following simple instructions, struggles with pronunciation, or has a limited vocabulary compared to their peers, this may be a sign of a language delay.
+- If your child has difficulty understanding or following simple instructions, struggles with pronunciation, or has a limited vocabulary compared to their peers, this may be a sign of a speech delay or language delay.
+Early intervention by a speech-language pathologist can be really helpful here.

 Remember that the presence of one or more of these signs does not necessarily mean your child has a developmental delay.
 But it is a good indication that a visit to a doctor or specialist to voice your concerns may be in order.